kannibalox/pyrosimple/docs/usage-pyrotorque.md

 There are two primary jobs that can be run from pyrotorque:

-* A tree watcher that reacts via `inotify` to load new files into rtorrent as needed.
+* A tree watcher that reacts via `inotify` to load new files into rTorrent as needed.
   It functions very similarly to `directory.watch.added`, but allows for more complex loading rules, as well as recursive watching.
 * A queue manager that handles starting torrents in a controlled manner.
 This ensures